-- 9. Milk - a.
-Under the meal pattern requirements, schools MUST offer only lowfat and fat-free milk.
-If flavored, the milk must be fat-free.
+- 9. Milk (7CFR 210.10(d)(1)(i), 7CFR 210.11(m)(1), and 7CFR 220.8(d)) - a.
+Under the meal pattern requirements, schools MUST offer only lowfat and fat-free milk flavored or unflavored.
 This requirement will help schools stay within the caloric ranges. - b.
 To encourage children to drink milk, schools must offer at least two varieties of milk.
 These varieties may include lactose-free or lactose-reduced milk as long as they are either lowfat or fat-free and meet nondairy beverage nutrient requirement. - c.
-Schools must offer at least two varieties of milk to students from the following selection: - Lowfat, unflavored - Fat-free, unflavored or flavored - Fat-free or lowfat, lactose-reduced or lactose-free - d.
+Schools must offer at least two varieties of milk to students from the following selection: - Lowfat, unflavored or flavored - Fat-free, unflavored or flavored - Fat-free or lowfat, lactose-reduced or lactose-free - Unflavored must be offered at each meal service - d.
 The provision for milk substitution beverages for students with dietary limitations has not changed.
-(Refer to milk substitution form on pages CM-130 and CM-139.)
+(Refer to milk substitution form on page CM-122.) - e.

-- e.
 Milk substitution beverages can be offered to students with special dietary needs (not disabilities) in place of milk.
 The request must be in writing and from the parent or authorized medical authority.
 Substitutions are made on a case-by-case basis.
 Milk substitution beverages are not intended for general consumption.
-The milk substitutes must meet Nutrition Standards for nondairy substitutes, including nine specific nutrients (calcium, protein, vitamin A, vitamin D, magnesium, phosphorus, potassium, riboflavin, and vitamin B1) (page CM-131). - f.
-Water does not substitute for fluid milk.
+The milk substitutes must meet Nutrition Standards for nondairy substitutes, including nine specific nutrients (calcium, protein, vitamin A, vitamin D, magnesium, phosphorus, potassium, riboflavin, and vitamin B12) (page CM-118). - Water does not substitute for fluid milk.
 However, in accordance with the Healthy and Hunger-Free Kids Act of 2010, water must be available to students during meal service.
 Operators may not offer water as an alternative to milk, as water is not considered part of the reimbursable meal.
 Schools who have a water fountain in the dining area are meeting this requirement.
 (Reference Memo SP-41-2015)